purdue-arc/dd-avoidance-visualization/README.md

 # dd-avoidance-visualization
-Code for the visualization for obstacle avoidance algorithms.
+Code for the visualization tool for obstacle avoidance verification.